ucc23/ucc/_clusters/coingaia10.md

 UTI_C_lit: 0.75
 UTI_C_dup: 0.1
 UTI_summary: |
-    COIN-Gaia 10 is a moderately populated, very dense object of intermediate C3 quality.
+    <b>COIN-Gaia 10</b> is a moderately populated, very dense object of intermediate C3 quality.
+It is located at a relatively close distance from the Sun, below the mid-plane.
 It is well-studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 8.5